gpark47/digital-history-projects/index.md

-# History and Memory: The Process of Memorialization
+# A Collection of Digital History Projects

 Hello!
 My name is Grace Park and I am a student in HIS393: Digital History with Professor Matt Price!